 Brian, we're not going to correct him.

-He's not gonna change.
+He's not going to change.

-This guy is the biggest identity politician that we have seen in the last 50 years, and he engages in what's known as racial priming, basically using this language and taking actions to try and get people to move into their camps by racial and ethnic identity.
+Basically, using this language and taking actions to try and get people to move into their camps by racial and ethnic identity.

-The president says about Congressman Cummings district that no human would want to live there.
+The president says about Congressman Cummings District that no human would want to live there.

 You know who did, Mr. President?